estebanvillasana/financial-tracker/DEBUG_GUIDE.md

 2. **Enable all categories**: Enable all debug categories at once.
 3. **Disable all categories**: Disable all debug categories at once.
 4. **Return to application**: Close the debug menu and return to the application.
+5. **Exit program**: Save settings and exit the program completely.

+Your debug settings are automatically saved when you make changes and will be remembered between program runs.

 ## Default Configuration